BeachesBoat Harbour Beach

 R E C O M M E N D A T I O N S

-Burnie is home to a colony of little penguins.
+Burnie is also home to a colony of little penguins.
 These penguins are also known as blue penguins (NZ) or fairy penguins (AUS).
 They are the smallest species of penguins, standing at just 30cm tall.
 You can visit "Little Penguin Observation Centre" in Burnie to see these cute creatures.
 The habitat for this colony of penguins is being expanded as part of a University of Tasmania campus move.

 Godfrey's Beach Penguin Viewing (Stanley).
 An excellent viewing platform situated at the eastern end of Godfrey's Beach below Stanley Cemetery & the Nut.